Washington Irving: evolution, nostalgia and imaginary compensation

 - The transformation of material reality through fantasy and imagination.
 Such a transformation allows the author to represent reality as a fable.

-- The use of humor: human enterprises as trivial and ridiculous (cynicism and bitterness).
+- The use of humour: human enterprises as trivial and ridiculous (cynicism and bitterness).

 - The use of sentimentalism to describe scenes and characters.

-In 1832, after 17 years in Europe, Irving returned to the USA that was in full expansion and he realized that its New Frontier was a big source of literary inspiration.
-During that period, he traveled extensively in the West.
+In 1832, after 17 years in Europe, Irving returned to the USA which was in full expansion and he realized that the New Frontier was a big source of literary inspiration.
+During that period, he travelled extensively in the West.
 Results: